jaromtia/Great-Vault/06 - nodes/D488 Test Questions.md

 **Assess the scope and impact of the ransomware attack and contain it to prevent further damage.**

 Start a new marketing campaign to distract from the incident.

+#### Your organization is preparing for an ISO/IEC 27001 certification audit.
+Which of the following actions should you prioritize to ensure compliance?

+Implement controls to prevent fraud and protect credit and debit card data.

+Develop a risk treatment plan based on the results of a risk assessment.

+Ensure fair competition and prevent anticompetitive practices within the organization.

+Adhere to stringent security measures mandated for large digital platforms

+#### Why is it important to balance AI autonomy with human control?

+To increase the speed of decision-making

+To reduce the cost of operations

+To ensure accountability and manage ethical concerns

+To eliminate the need for human intervention